agileware/civicrm-end-user-guide/docs/grants/what-is-civigrant.md

 the festival.
 The report details how their funds benefited the local community.
-Wookie Hole Community Action also prints a certificate for each local business and funder (directly from CiviCRM) which they can proudly display in their premises.
+Wookie Hole Community Action also prints a certificate for each local business and funder (directly from CiviCRM) which they can proudly display on their premises.